jhuckaby/Cronicle/README.md

 Cronicle can automatically limit the server resource consumption of your jobs, by monitoring their CPU and RAM usage, and aborting them if the limits are exceeded.
 You can also specify "sustain" times, so no action is taken until the limits are exceeded for a certain amount of time.

-CPU and RAM usage are measured every minute, by looking at the process spawned for the job, *and any child processes that may have also been spawned by your code*.
+CPU and RAM usage are measured every 10 seconds, by looking at the process spawned for the job, *and any child processes that may have also been spawned by your code*.
 So if you fork your own child subprocess, or shell out to a command-line utility, all the memory is totaled up, and compared against the resource limits for the job.

 #### Event Notes